On Fast Simulation of Dynamical System with Neural Vector Enhanced Numerical Solver: Discussion

 \section{Discussion}

-To address the speed-accuracy trade-off in large-scale simulations of dynamical systems, we proposed NeurVec, a neural-network-based corrector, to compensate for the error caused by the use of coarse step size for numerical solvers.
+To address the speed-accuracy trade-off in large-scale simulations of dynamical systems, we proposed NeurVec, a deep learning based corrector in the numerical solver, which can compensate for the error caused by the use of coarse step size for numerical solvers.
 Through extensive experiments and preliminary theoretical evidence, we show that NeurVec is general and can be applied to widely used explicit integration methods and learn the error distribution through simulations with fine step size.
-However, NeurVec has the following limitations.

-\textbf{(1)} The premise of our method to accelerate the numerical method is that NeurVec enables the use of coarse step size.
-Therefore, NeurVec needs to be trained well enough, or it may not capture the error distribution on the phase space.
-Our numerical results reveals] that NeurVec may have a slightly larger error than that of the fine step size.
-The main contribution of this paper is to provide a methodology based on deep learning to accelerate numerical methods while ignoring tedious training techniques.
-For example, we use only the simplest fully connected neural network, as shown in Fig.~\ref{fig:nnarc}, with conventional training techniques (such as least squares loss in Eq.~(\ref{eq:objective})) in deep learning.
-Hence, the performance of NuerVec could be improved by using more advanced learning architectures and training algorithms, for example, an attention mechanism,\cite{hu2018squeeze,huang2020dianet,liang2020instance} neural network structure search,\cite{he2021blending,liu2018darts,huang2021rethinking}, and large-scale pretrained models.\cite{kenton2019bert}
+However, there are still some limitations while using NeurVec.